jfrogren/portfolio-arkivet/static/mdfiles/201218-search-support-from-librarian.md

 ### Poli A, Kelfve S, Klompstra L, Strömberg A, Jaarsma T, Motel-Klingebiel A Prediction of (Non)Participation of Older People in Digital Health Research: Exergame Intervention Study J Med Internet Res 2020;22(6):e17884

-### Bindels, J., Baur, V., Cox, K., Heijing, S., & Abma, T. (2014).
+### Bindels et al. (2014).
 Older people as co-researchers: a collaborative journey.
 Ageing Soc, 34(6), 951-973.

-### Marlett, N., Shklarov, S., Marshall, D., Santana, M. J., & Wasylak, T. (2015).
+### Marlett et al. (2015).
 Building new roles and relationships in research: a model of patient engagement research.
 Quality of Life Research, 24(5), 1057-1067.

 ### Mey, E., & van Hoven, B. (2019).
 Managing expectations in participatory research involving older people: what’s in it for whom?.
 International Journal of Social Research Methodology, 22(3), 323-334.

 ### Serrat, R., Scharf, T., Villar, F., & Gómez, C. (2020).
 Fifty-five years of research into older people’s civic participation: Recent trends, future directions.
 The Gerontologist, 60(1), e38-e51.

 ### Evaluation of a research awareness training programme to support research involvement of older people with dementia and their care partners

 ### Awareness of and Attitudes Toward User Involvement in Research on Aging and Health: Protocol for a Quantitative Large-Scale Panel Study